BBC Studios Home Entertainment: 2 Entertain/BBC Studios Home Entertainment

-Full Purchase by BBC Worldwide
+Full purchase by BBC Worldwide

 On 26 November 2008, BBC Worldwide announced that it was in talks about purchasing Woolworths Group's 40% stake in 2 Entertain.
-BBC initially offered £100 million, but by December following Woolworths' collapse into administration they reduce the offer to £40 Million.
+BBC initially offered £100 million, but by December following Woolworths' collapse into administration they reduced the offer to £40 Million.
 In July 2009, BBC Worldwide had written off £15 million after the collapse of the chain. and would end up winning a court case over 2 Entertain's rights to BBC content.

-In March 2010, BBC Worldwide announced that they had finally reached an agreement to purchase Woolworths Group's 40% stake in 2 Entertain, making it a fully owned subsidiary.
-After the deal closed, BBC Worldwide's standalone rights to children's, music and educational products transferred to 2 Entertain.
+In March 2010, BBC Worldwide announced that it had finally reached an agreement to purchase Woolworths Group's 40% stake in 2 Entertain, making it a fully owned subsidiary.
+After the deal closed, BBC Worldwide's standalone rights to children's, music, and educational products transferred to 2 Entertain.

-Starting in May 2012, the BBC label once again started to be solely used for BBC broadcast content, while the 2 Entertain label was reduced to being used for non-BBC broadcast content, in addition, the company was eventually renamed BBC Studios Home Entertainment (although 2 Entertain is still the legal name of the company).
+Starting in May 2012, the BBC label once again began to be solely used for BBC broadcast content, while the 2 Entertain label was reduced to being used for non-BBC broadcast content.
+In addition, the company was eventually renamed BBC Studios Home Entertainment (although 2 Entertain is still the legal name of the company).

-In April 2022, BBC Studios Home Entertainment (and therefore 2 Entertain) signed a distribution deal with British distributor Spirit Entertainment to represent its physical catalogue in the United Kingdom, after their deal with Sony DADC expired, previously having a deal with BBC in 2011.
+In April 2022, BBC Studios Home Entertainment (and therefore 2 Entertain) signed a distribution deal with British distributor Spirit Entertainment to represent its physical catalogue in the United Kingdom, following the expiration of their deal with Sony DADC, which had been in place since 2011.

-International Deals
+International deals

 BBC Video

 In the United States, BBC Video's releases were initially distributed by CBS/Fox Video throughout the 1980s and 1990s until the end of June 2000, when the two companies decided not to renew their deal.
 On 28 June 2000, BBC Worldwide announced a new partnership with Warner Home Video that would begin effectively on 1 July 2000, excluding the release of Walking with Dinosaurs, which was instead transferred over from CBS/Fox to Warner on 1 September 2000.
 In December 2006, 2 Entertain (which had been releasing most of the BBC's output in the UK around that time) renewed their US distribution agreement with Warner Home Video for BBC content.

 In Australia and New Zealand, BBC Worldwide initially distributed their products through PolyGram Video before entering into a long-term partnership with both ABC Commercial and Roadshow Entertainment that began in 1996 and was renewed many times, with one of them being a four-year extension occurring in September 2008.
 On 30 April 2012, BBC Worldwide signed a five-year standalone Australian and New Zealand deal with Roadshow Entertainment within a five-year period, beginning 1 July.
 Following the expiration of this deal, BBC Worldwide/Studios began distributing its products through Universal Sony Pictures Home Entertainment.
 After this deal expired, the BBC transitioned distribution over to Madman Entertainment beginning in September 2023.

 In Latin America and Brazil, BBC Worldwide signed a deal with En Pantalla in March 2007 for the distribution of BBC's factual titles.